indexeddbshim/IndexedDBShim/docs/TESTING.md

 They can be run through a variety of means as described below.

-To properly build the files (lint, browserify, and minify), use `npm start` or to also keep a web server, run `npm run dev` (or `grunt dev`).
+To properly build the files (lint, browserify, and minify), use `npm start` or to also keep a web server, run `npm run dev`.
 If you wish to do testing which only rebuilds the browser files, run `npm run dev-browser` and if only testing Node, run `npm run dev-node`.
 But before release, one should run `npm run build` (or `npm run dev`).